 You see writing error free perfect sentences is probably much more of challenge than you think, especially under exam conditions i.e in 40 minutes with immense pressure to pass.

 The fastest way to improve your language skills is to get feedback.
 Ask someone to review your written work and, you will probably be surprised and disappointed.
 This is very common.
-Here is a good service that will review your essays for you and help you improve.
+Have a look at our essay correction service that will review your essays for you and help you improve.

 Sample IELTS Writing Task 2 Question (2)